extremeshok/clamav-unofficial-sigs/README.md

 * move clamav-unofficial-sigs.8 into /usr/share/man/man8/
 * set your config options in /etc/clamav-unofficial-sigs.conf

+### Advanced Config Overwrites
+Create the file /etc/clamav-unofficial-sigs.override.conf and specify your own config options which will aways overridde the default config file options.
+This is to allow certain settings to survive updates/changes of the main config file

 #### SELinux cron permission fix
 > WARNING - Clamscan reports ________ database integrity tested BAD - SKIPPING